 Review of Wood's Environmental factors limiting fertilisation and larval success in corals This paper addresses for sure an interesting (i.e., publishable) topic, but several improvements are required before the ms (as a review paper) truly overviews the current state of the field the authors address in this ms: - There are a lot of published papers missing from the analyses (e.g., the very famous review paper of Fabricius (2005)).
 Consequently, the paper simply reflects the "input", i.e., the limited number of papers used to generate the "model" rather than yielding new insights/ conclusions.
 Similarly, in the abstract the authors talk about the results of a combined "model", but after reading the ms, I am still not sure what was meant by this "combined model".
 Please clarify.

-We have also gone back to the literature and included a number of new papers to boost our analysis.
-In the case of review papers – they were not able to be included within the analysis as they do not have original raw data within them.
-We did however read a number of review papers including Fabricius, 2005 and included the papers used within their review.
+We have gone back to the literature and included a number of new papers to boost our analysis sample size.
+In the case of review papers – they could not be included in the analysis because they do not present original raw data.
+We did however read a number of review papers including Fabricius (2005) and included the papers used within their review.

 - Carry-over effects whereby planktonic experiences (partly) determine benthic performance should in my opinion be included to realistically reflect how stressors affect the ultimate benthic performance of recruits, especially since the authors set out to come up with a model linking various pelagic life stages.

-While we agree that pelagic life-history can affect benthic performance we were not able to explore this concept within this study.
-Instead we hope as suggested in paragraph 4 of the discussion that our next meta-analysis will focus on moving into benthic stages of development including settlement where we hope to include these pelagic variations in performance.
+While we agree that pelagic life-history can affect benthic performance we were not able to explore this process with the data we had for this study.
+Instead, we suggest in paragraph 4 of the discussion that our hope is that future meta-analyses will be able to focus on the transition to benthic stages of development, including settlement.

 - In the Abstract the authors mention that their findings can be used to define "recommended targets for water quality", but these appear to be missing in the text itself.

-As suggested by multiple reviewers, we have now focused our study on the applications of our model and hope that other researchers can utilise our models to recommend targets to Government bodies.
-For this reason we will be making out code publicly available on GITHUB.
+As suggested by all the reviewers, we have now focused our study on the applications of our model and hope that other researchers can utilise our models to recommend targets to Government bodies.
+For this reason, we will be making the data and code publicly available on Github.

 - I do not see how "a model" was constructed that includes all studies used.
 More so, it looks like the authors performed a meta-analysis of all datasets to draw conclusions on this larger dataset.
 This is confusing as one could interpret the use of the term "model" for some conceptual approach whereby all sorts of life-history aspects are combined to generate predictions on which species will be most successful in recruiting under what circumstances.
 This is not the case, and while the approach taken is not "wrong", I found it very confusing until later in the ms.

-Unsure how to explain this?
+In retrospect, we can see that we did not adequately explain our approach in the original manuscript, and also agree that our Discussion was circular.
+We have spent substantial time expanding the explanation of the models and how the various data sets to integrated into the same analysis (pages, lines: ).
+We have also removed the circular Discussion and instead focus on real-world examples of using the statistical models we developed (page lines).